For professionals

 • Training and development

-Features of corporate membership
+Features of corporate accreditation

 • Use of APIL’s accredited logo on business and marketing material, as defined within APIL guidelines